galmaimon/IAT-Qulatrics/qualtrixBIAT_post.md

 If you reached this blog post, you probably know what the IAT is and you want to use it in your own study.
 In this blog post, I will explain how you can use our script in a Qulatrics study.

 ### Project Implicit's MinnoJS BIAT extension
-We will use a [modification](https:// galmaimon.github.io/BIAT.js) of an BIAT MinnoJS [script](https:// galmaimon.github.io/BIAT.js) that Project Implicit has developed.
+We will use a [modification](https://cdn.jsdelivr.net/gh/baranan/minno-tasks@0.*/IAT/qualtrics/qbiat6.js) of an BIAT MinnoJS [script](https://cdn.jsdelivr.net/gh/baranan/minno-tasks@0.*/IAT/qualtrics/qbiat6.js) that Project Implicit has developed.
 In Project Implicit, we use that script to run the study from Open Minno Suite, our platform for running web studies.
 Before you decide to use that script in Qualtrics, please consider using our free platform as an alternative to Qualtrics (you can read more about it here).

 The script that we created for building BIATs is an extension, implemented as a function that creates an BIAT from a few arguments (i.e., parameters) that the researcher defines.
 You can read more about the basic idea of using extensions in Minno on [this page](https://github.com/baranan/minno-tasks/blob/master/implicitmeasures.md).

 ### Into Qualtrics
-To run an IAT on Qualtrics study, I followed the guide from an earlier [post](https://minnojs.github.io/minnojs-blog/qualtrics/).
+To run an BIAT on Qualtrics study, I followed the guide from an earlier [post](https://minnojs.github.io/minnojs-blog/qualtrics/).
-The IAT will run from a single question in your survey, separated from any other question by a Page Break, like this:
+The BIAT will run from a single question in your survey, separated from any other question by a Page Break, like this:
 ![Qualtrics image](../images/quiat1.png)

-Then, click the JS icon in the IAT question, and add the following code:
+Then, click the JS icon in the BIAT question, and add the following code:
 ```js
 Qualtrics.SurveyEngine.addOnload(function () {
     // hide question and next button